salykova/salykova.github.io/_posts/2024-07-01-matmul-cpu.markdown

 GFLOPS = FLOPS/1e9
 ```

 >**Important!** When benchmarking code, try to minimize the number of running tasks, especially when measuring multi-threaded code.
 Results obtained on Windows are usually lower than on Linux.
+Always lock CPU clock and disable auto-boost to achieve consistent results.

 To benchmark numpy's matmul, we will use `benchmark_numpy.py`, which executes the code snippet above for different matrix sizes in a loop and measures peak/average FLOPS.
 By default, numpy will use all available cores; however, we can easily change this by setting environment variables before importing numpy and matplotlib
 ```python